SugamDewan/Fabric-Medallion-Stock-Pipeline/README.md

 The final Gold table was connected to Power BI using **DirectLake mode** to create a simple line chart that visualizes the 5-minute average price trend.

-*(Make sure the filename here matches the name of your uploaded screenshot!)*
 ![Dashboard Screenshot](powerbi-screenshot.png)

 ## Key Learnings